-The PB Network is the independent body advocating for learning and innovation in Participatory Budgeting.
+The PB Network advocates for learning and innovation in Participatory Budgeting.

-The goal of the new PB Network for the next five years is for PB to move beyond its predominant model of allocating small pots of money to voluntary and community groups, towards repeatedly distributing mainstream public budgets, in line with international best practise.
-It is hoped that public services routinely offer some form of PB for mainstream budget choices and that as a norm citizens will expect it to be offered.
+The goal of the PB Network is for PB to move beyond its predominant model of allocating small pots of money to voluntary and community groups, towards repeatedly distributing mainstream public budgets, in line with international best practise.
+That public services routinely offer some form of PB for mainstream budget choices and that as a norm citizens will expect it to be offered.

 The aim of the network is for PB to be recognised as a key and effective tool for: